-Consistent with the priorities outlined in the Consolidated Plan, during the 2020-2021 fiscal year, the City undertook the following activities that addressed the housing needs:
+Consistent with the priorities outlined in the Consolidated Plan, during the 2022-2023 fiscal year, the City undertook the following activities that addressed the housing needs:

 - The City continued to administer a First Time Home Buyers (FTHB) down payment assistance program for low-income which provide low interest loans.
 The program utilizes various home purchase assistance resources including the HOME, CDBG, State Home, and CalHome funding.
-Turlock assisted one (1) income eligible homebuyers utilizing HOME and CDBG funding. - The Consortium members offered a First Time Home Buyers (FTHB) down payment assistance program for low-income which provide low interest loans.
+Turlock was not able to an income eligible homebuyer utilizing HOME and CDBG funding. - The Consortium members offered a First Time Home Buyers (FTHB) down payment assistance program for low-income which provide low interest loans.
 The program utilized HOME funding.
-One homebuyer was assisted. - The City offered Public Service grants to eligible non-profit agencies through CDBG funding to provide services to eligible clients. - The City continued offering a Housing Rehabilitation Program, which is for repair of homes within the City and assists families at 80% or below of the Stanislaus County Median Area Income including elderly, handicapped and other special needs.

-• The Consortium offered a Housing Rehabilitation Program, which is for repair of homes within the City and assists elderly, handicapped and other special needs, improving housing conditions.
+No homebuyers were assisted. - The City offered Public Service grants to seven (7) eligible non-profit agencies through CDBG funding to provide services to eligible clients. - The City continued offering a Housing Rehabilitation Program, which is for repair of homes within the City and assists families at 80% or below of the Stanislaus County Median Area Income including elderly, handicapped and other special needs.
+One household was assisted. - The Consortium offered a Housing Rehabilitation Program, which is for repair of homes within the City and assists elderly, handicapped and other special needs, improving housing conditions.
 Unfortunately, no families were assisted.